gaelmoccand/Cpp_Weekly/string_view/README.md

 Ownership and memory management of the array of characters is a big advantage, but it comes with with a price: each time we use a **std::string** its memory is allocated on the heap.
 This can have a performance impact if your code need to build and destruct std::string many times.

 To overcome this problem, string_view can be used.
 A **string_view** is a lightweight object that reference a C or C++ string.
 As its name suggests it does noot use the original string but it use a non owning view instead.
+It is like a pointer or a referaence in that it does not own the characters it points to.

 ## std::string in action